thewebera/realsense-ocf-demos/README.md

 # RealSense OCF Demos
 These samples illustrate how to develop applications using Intel® RealSense™ JavaScript [API](https://01org.github.io/node-realsense/doc/spec) and Open Connectivity Foundation™ ([OCF](https://openconnectivity.org)) JavaScript [API](https://github.com/01org/iot-js-api/tree/master/ocf).

+## Functionality
+The following demos are provided in this release.
+ - **Control light by distance**: This sample app illustrates the use of libRealsense, libPT, and the Linux SDK Framework to use the ZR300 camera's depth and color sensors to detect people in the scene.
+Detected person in the scene will be displayed with the distance information on screen.
+Meanwhile, the led lights will be on and off according to the person's position changing.
+ - **Control light/buzzer by person recognition**：This sample app illustrates how to register new users to the database, uploade the database to identify them when they appear in the scene.
+Recognized person in the scene will light a green led, otherwise light a red one.

 ## Get Start

 ### HardWare